saylordotorg/course_bus105/Unit01.md

+---
+layout: default
+title: "BUS105: Managerial Accounting"
+course_description: "An examination of the effects of cost, price and profit on management decision-making, with particular attention to the tools and methods managers use to make the best-informed decisions."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Cost Measurement And Estimation** <span id="1"></span> *This unit will begin by examining the differences between financial and managerial accounting.
 The primary difference, as you will learn, is